Maloudiction/PokeFight/README.md

 # PokeFight
 (minigame on console)
+(langage : FRENCH)

-Hi ! here is a minigame created during summer 2021.
+Hi ! here is a text minigame created during summer 2021.
 It's supposed to be played by 2 players.
 The last one standing win !